demyxsh/demyx/README.md

 ### Getting Started
 ```
-# You can create a WordPress site on the host
+# You can create a WordPress site on the host OS using demyx's chroot
-docker exec -t demyx demyx run domain.tld --auth --cdn --cache
+demyx -e run domain.tld --auth --cdn --cache

 # Chroot by typing demyx on the host
 demyx run domain.tld --auth --cdn --cache